harrisoff/ios-message-export/README.md

 2. backup your iPhone with iTunes, **DO NOT SET PASSWORD**

-3. find those two files from backup folder, put them in the root directory of the project then run `npm run start`:
+3. find those two files from backup folder, put them in the root directory of the project then run `npm run cli`:

    - 3d0d7e5fb2ce288813306e4d4636395e047a3d28
    - 31bb7ba8914766d4ba40d6dfb6113c8b614be442